kunal-jindal/Hacktoberfest-2022/README.md

 All you have to do is open the CONTRIBUTORS.md file and complete the following task:

   Just add your name, place, institution name, Git id <br/>and boom you are done.<br/>
- ## Welcome to the world of Open Source !!!!
+ #### Welcome to the world of Open Source !!!!

+ ## </br/> If you want to share/ask something or just simply want to say a hello, feel free to reach out to me at linkedin.com/in/imkjindal. <br/>